 Though it may sound unrelated, frozen yogurt always appears as a solution when people wonder if their yogurt can get spoiled over time.
 I admit it is a tasty, spoon-licking way that refreshes your mind.

 But do you know how many carbs are there in a serving?
-Suppose that you have too much frozen yogurt, what can possibly go wrong?
+Suppose that you have too much of this delicious kind of frozen dessert, what can possibly go wrong?

 This article will give you insights into carbs in frozen yogurt and the best ways to curb them.
 You will also learn about the role of carbs in your diet – it’s not that harmful to your health like you might have thought!